Raphael Honigstein assesses the possibility that Jadon Sancho will leave Borussia Dortmund this summer.

 Why were Chelsea given a transfer ban?

-- Pogba offered captaincy to stay - Kompany wants City coach, players - Mbappe wants to be No. 9, not exit - Barca could lose De Ligt to Juve, PSG - United hoping to extend Mata stay
+- United make move for Longstaff - Varane staying at Real Madrid - Pogba offered captaincy to stay - Kompany wants City coach, players - Barca could lose De Ligt to Juve, PSG

-The Bundesliga runners-up have said they finally want to break Bayern Munich's seven-year-long dominance of German football next term.
-They are also closing in on Germany international Julian Brandt and Barcelona youngster Mateu Morey.
+Bundesliga runners-up Dortmund said they finally want to break Bayern Munich's seven-year-long dominance of German football next term and are also closing in on the transfer of Barcelona defender Mateu Morey.